Hitchcock Nature Center

 For those seeking an adventure and a truly unique camping experience, Hitchcock also offers seven primitive backcountry campsites located deep within the park.
 We ask that backcountry campers camp with integrity & enjoy the outdoors responsibly by employing Leave No Trace ethics and principles.

-- Moderate terrain hike, located approximately 0.75-mile from the main parking lot at the Loess Hills Lodge
+- Challenging terrain hike, located approximately 1.6 miles from the main parking lot at the Loess Hills Lodge

 More Info & Reservations